Kelowna mom launches vegan shirt company - BC Local News

 A Kelowna mom has started her vegan own shirt line to promote the plant-based lifestyle.

-With slogans like “fueled by coffee and plants,” Demi Morris launched The Vegan Epiphany for women last week after she noticed there were a number of vegan mothers in Kelowna.
+With slogans like “fueled by coffee and plants,” Demi Morris launched The Vegan Epiphany for women in early April after she noticed there were a number of vegan mothers in Kelowna.

 “A lot of vegan shirts seem to be confrontational, (but) a lot of people (lead plant-based lives) and want to promote plant-based (lifestyles),” she said.
 “People have eaten this way for so long, you don’t want to shame anyone.”